-When you’re looking to invest in real estate, particularly for rental income, you should always head into the process with as much knowledge as possible.
+When you’re looking to invest in real estate, particularly for rental income, you should always head into the process with as much knowledge as possible and weigh in the pros and cons of wholesale real state investing carefully.
 Rental income can be a great way to generate positive cash flow, but renters are also putting your investment through normal wear and tear and perhaps much more.
 There is a careful balance between a rental that continues to generate income year over year and a money pit that can negatively impact the bottom line of even the savviest investors.
 Going blind into real estate investments is never a good idea and today, we have a cautionary tale from our very own Gail Overton.
 If you’re ready to make the plunge into the world of real estate investment and are looking to generate rental income, read on and learn from other first time investor’s mistakes.

 Sylvia* purchased a home with the intent to use it to generate rental income for her new venture into real estate investing.
 She placed an ad on Craigslist and promptly found a renter.
 She was overjoyed; she could now sit back and watch the money roll in!
 Within 6 short months, her renters had vacated the property, but not before stripping the property of appliances, light fixtures, security systems, and even the kitchen sink!
 Making matters worse, they used the fireplace poker to poke a single devastating hole in each of the first floor tiles (1,200 square feet of tile).
 Needless to say, the place was destroyed.

 Trying to save money, Sylvia opted to not pay for homeowners insurance (in particular, a policy designed to cover an owner who rents their property) assuming the renter would cover everything with renter’s insurance, something she did not require in the lease.
-She met with the police and reported the crime, but the police were unable to assist since she had no witnesses nor could she prove the renters had done the damage to the property.
+She met with the police and reported the crime, but the police were unable to assist since she had no witnesses nor could she prove the renters had done the damage to the property and so she went to the robbery crimes practicing in California, who helped her in the best manner they can to help her to recover her loss.
 Having opted out of a homeowners insurance policy, she could make no claim for the damages or theft.
 The cost to repair and replace the stolen items exceeded $30,000 and the responsibility of paying that rested solely on her shoulders.

 So what did Slyvia do wrong?